-The proposed DIRT has a similar structure to the compositions of mappings defined by methods such as the lazy maps \cite{bigoni2019greedy} and the Stein variational gradient descent \cite{liu-stein-2016}, in which the increment mappings are obtained by a greedy optimisation strategy.
-In contrast to the greedy strategy, the usage of bridging measures allows DIRT to independently construct FTT factorisations in different layers with arbitrary accuracy.
-Moreover, we can show that the DIRT construction is robust to FTT approximation errors in various statistical divergences, in the sense that the error bounds on a range of divergences is a linear combination of errors of FTT factorisations involved in the DIRT construction process.

-The layered construction of DIRT is capable to characterise random variables with concentrated density functions.
-In Section \ref{sec:sampling}, we integrate DIRT into existing MCMC and importance sampling methods, in which DIRT can be used as a proposal mechanism, to further reduce the estimation and sampling bias due to approximation errors of FTTs.
-In Section \ref{sec:examples}, we apply DIRT to four Bayesian inverse problems constrained by systems of ordinary differential equations (ODEs) and partial differential equations (PDEs).
-Using a predator-prey dynamical system (Section \ref{sec:pp}), we benchmark the impact of various tuning parameters of the FTT factorisation such as the TT rank, the number of collocation points and the choice of the reference measure on the accuracy of the DIRT.
-On a commonly used elliptic PDE example (Section \ref{sec:elliptic}), we are able to compare the single layered SIRT with DIRT, in which DIRT shows a clear advantage in both the computational efficiency and the accuracy compared to the single-layered counterpart.
-In the same example, we also demonstrate the efficacy of the FTT with the spectral Fourier basis compared to the piecewise-linear basis.
-The new DIRT scheme allows us to tackle concentrated posterior measures that were inaccessible previously due to increasing number of measurements and decreasing measurement noises.
-Moreover, we can vary the discretisation of the underlying ODE or PDE models from layer to layer to accelerate the DIRT construction.
-On an example involving a computationally expensive parabolic PDE (Section \ref{sec:heat}), we use models with increasingly refined grids to construct DIRT that is otherwise computationally infeasible to build.
-This multilevel construction shares similarities with the multi-fidelity preconditioning strategy of \cite{peherstorfer2019transport}, except that our DIRT construction is based on FTT rather than optimisation and the multilevel models are blended into the bridging densities.
+In Section \ref{sec:sampling}, we integrate SIRT and DIRT into existing MCMC and importance sampling methods to further reduce the estimation and sampling bias due to TT approximation errors.
+In Section \ref{sec:examples}, we demonstrate the efficiency and various aspects of DIRT on several Bayesian inverse problems governed by ordinary differential equations (ODEs) and partial differential equations (PDEs).
+Using a predator-prey dynamical system (Section \ref{sec:pp}), we benchmark the impact of various tuning parameters of the functional TT decomposition such as the TT rank, the number of collocation points and the choice of the reference measure on the accuracy of the DIRT.
+Using an elliptic PDE (Section \ref{sec:elliptic}), we are able to compare the single-layered SIRT with DIRT, in which DIRT shows a clear advantage in both the computational efficiency and the accuracy over the single-layered counterpart.
+In the same example, we also demonstrate the efficiency of TT with the Fourier basis compared to that with the piecewise-linear basis on concentrated posterior measures due to increasing number of measurements and decreasing measurement noises.
+Furthermore, we can vary the discretisation of the underlying ODE or PDE models from layer to layer to accelerate the DIRT construction.
+For an example involving a computationally expensive parabolic PDE (Section \ref{sec:heat}), we employ models with increasingly refined grids to construct DIRT that is otherwise computationally infeasible to build.